How To Use Punctuation Marks In A Sentence

 The comma is one of the most versatile and frequently used punctuation marks.
 It indicates a brief pause within a sentence, separating elements and improving readability.
 Commas are used in a variety of contexts:

-- After introductory words, phrases, or clauses: Therefore, we should consider all options.
+• After introductory words, phrases, or clauses: Which means, we should consider all options.
 After the game, we went out for pizza.
 Because it was raining, we stayed inside.

 The Oxford comma, also known as the serial comma, is a controversial topic.
 It's the comma that appears before the "and" in a list of three or more items.
 Some style guides require it, while others consider it optional.
 Using the Oxford comma consistently can prevent ambiguity, so many writers prefer to include it.